Soham-26/Video-Games-Sales-Prediction/README.md

 # SY---Data-Science-Project

-## This was a activity mini project in the 4th semester of subject Data Science
+## This was a activity mini project in the 4th semester ## subject  - Data Science